 Guests faced with the frustrating dilemma posed by tepid hosts that can't decide between the standard "Black Tie" and "Business Attire" codes should contact the organizers to find out how they expect their guests will actually dress.
 If this information is not available then experts offer a number of choices that are perfectly kosher:

-if a man enjoys any opportunity to wear his tuxedo he should do so (this was Frank Sinatra’s preferred solution to the "optional" conundrum)
+enjoys any opportunity to wear his tuxedo he should do so (this was

-if a man fears being mistaken for the wait staff he should opt for a dark suit, white dress shirt, conservative tie, dress socks to match the suit and well-shined calfskin dress shoes
+Frank Sinatra’s preferred solution to the "optional" conundrum) if a man fears being mistaken for the wait staff he should opt for a dark suit, white dress shirt, conservative tie, dress socks to match the suit and well-shined calfskin dress shoes if a man refuses to play this no-win guessing game he should steer clear of the event altogether |

 "Creative Black Tie"